kuldeepgaur02/FlightsandSearch/README.md

     -A flight belongs to one airplane but one airplane can be used in multiple flights -A City has many airports but one airport belongs to a City -One airport can have many flights ,but a flights belong to one airport

+## TABLES
+   City ->id ,name,created_at,updated_at
+   Airport -> id,name,address,city_id,created_at,updated_at
+      Relationship -> City has many airports belongs to a city (one to many)
+   '''
+   npx sequelize model:generate --name Airport --attributes name:String,address:String,cityId:integer
+   '''
+   command to crate file in seeder folders
+   '''
+   npx sequelize seed:generate --name add-airplanes
+   '''
+   '''
+   command to execute when you make changes in seeders folder npx sequelize db:seed:all
+   '''